t-stev/support/src/permissions/index.md

 ### Your activity

 - **Content you have recently played**<br>
-  To view to this in the app
+  To view this in the app
 - **The content you are playing**<br>
-  To view to this in the app
+  To view this in the app
 - **The content you are playing and Spotify Connect devices information**<br>
-  To view to this in the app
+  To view this in the app
 - **What you’ve saved in Your Library**<br>
-  To view to this in the app
+  To view this in the app
 - **Your top artists and content**<br>
-  To view to this in the app
+  To view this in the app
 - **Who you follow on Spotify**<br>
-  To view to this in the app
+  To view this in the app
 - **Playlists you’ve made and playlists you follow**<br>
-  To view to this in the app
+  To view this in the app
 - **Your collaborative playlists**<br>
-  To view to this in the app
+  To view this in the app
 - **Your position in content you have played**<br>
-  To view to this in the app
+  To view this in the app

 ### Take actions